 With the help of an intuitive Web Interface, authorized PSOPPC users can upload a list of XML files to the PSOPPC application.

 The PSOPPC has also implemented an SFTP solution as an alternative to the Web interface for data submission.
 Submitting data via the SFTP system will require the same prerequisites as submission through the PSOPPC website; additionally, users will need to register for an SFTP account by contacting the PSOPPC Help Desk.

 The Alternate Data Submission solution enables PSOs and vendors to submit patient safety data in basic Extensible Markup Language (XML) or Delimiter-separated values (DSV) format.
 It is an alternative to the current Clinical Document Architecture (CDA) XML submission requirement.

-For detailed instructions on how to implement and use the Alternate Data Submission process, please refer to the following User Guides:
+For detailed instructions on how to implement and use the Alternate Data Submission process, please refer to the following User Guides and File Samples:

 HV2_0_Alternate_Data_Submission_Users_Guide Posted on: 07/27/2017, 184 KB